Encephalitozoon cuniculi: Clinical presentation

 Up to 80% of rabbits in the United States and Europe are serologically positive for E. cuniculi, which indicates that they have been exposed to the organism.
 Most of these animals will remain asymptomatic and never show signs of disease.
 Only a small minority of infected rabbits develop the disease encephalitozoonosis.
 The most common clinical signs associated with this disease involve the central nervous system, eyes, and kidneys.

 Most rabbits with neurologic signs show vestibular dysfunction only.
 Symptoms often appear suddenly, and include head tilt, ataxia, nystagmus, and circling.
+In addition to neurological signs such as head tilt and ataxia, infected rabbits frequently present with renal dysfunction, including polyuria and polydipsia.
+A 2024 study in Thailand found that seropositive rabbits also showed significant hematologic abnormalities, such as anemia.
 Most of these animals are still aware of their surroundings and are eating despite their loss of balance.
 More severely affected rabbits, such as those which can no longer stand, have a worse prognosis.

 E. cuniculi infections in the eye cause cataract formation, white intraocular masses, and uveitis.
 Symptoms usually occur in young rabbits, and only one eye is generally affected.
 Rabbits with ocular lesions related to encephalitozoonosis are usually otherwise healthy, and tolerate vision loss well.

 E. cuniculi has a predilection for the kidneys and can cause chronic or acute kidney failure.
 Symptoms of renal impairment include increased water consumption, increased urine output, loss of appetite, weight loss, lethargy, and dehydration.
 Milder cases do not cause symptoms, and signs of infection may be an incidental finding on necropsy.